Does This Bone Make Me Look Fat?

 Cartoons & Illustrations Vol.1

-300 of Graham's funniest gag cartoons and illustrations spanning 30 years, including some of his favorites that have never been published.
+300 of Graham's funniest cartoons and illustrations spanning 30 years.

 "Graham's cartoons and wit make me grin, wince, groan and giggle.
 I'm never sure what to expect from his twisted, sardonic mind except coffee-spitting entertainment.
 Sure, he has light moments, but it's his down and dirty satire that keeps me coming back for more!" - Sandee Beyerle, Managing Editor, Funny Times